What to Feed a Horse to Keep It Healthy

 Apples: Apples are another sweet treat that horses enjoy, and they are a good source of fiber and vitamin C.

-Peppermints: Many horses enjoy the strong, sweet flavor of peppermints.
+Peppermints: Many horses enjoy the strong, sweet flavour of peppermints.

 Hay cubes: Hay cubes are a healthy and convenient treat that can be used as a substitute for hay or given as a reward.